tomjoht/documentation-theme-jekyll/doc_pages.md

 | **datatable** | Optional | Boolean.
 If you add `true`, then scripts for the [jQuery datatables plugin](https://www.datatables.net/) get included on the page. |
 | **video** | Optional | If you add `true`, then scripts for [Video JS: The HTML5 video player](http://www.videojs.com/) get included on the page. |

-{{tip}} You can see the scripts that conditionally appear by looking in the _layouts/default.html page.
+{{site.data.alerts.tip}} You can see the scripts that conditionally appear by looking in the _layouts/default.html page.
 Note that these scripts are served via a CDN, so the user must be online for the scripts to work.
 However, if the user isn't online, the tables and video still appear.
-In other words, they degrade gracefully. {{end}}
+In other words, they degrade gracefully. {{site.data.alerts.end}}

 ## What about permalinks?
 What about permalinks?
 This theme isn't build using permalinks because it makes linking and directory structures problematic.
 Permalinks generate an index file inside a folder for each file in the output.
 This makes it so links (to other pages as well as to resources such as styles and scripts) need to include `../` depending upon where the other assets are located.
 But for any pages outside folders, such as the index.html page, you wouldn't use the `../` structure.